 Principle 12: The governing body should govern technology and information in a way that supports the organisation in setting and achieving strategic objectives.

-Sappi's 2021 Vision (and associated strategy, performance, and sustainability) was highly dependent on technology and Information.
-This has been carried through into the Thrive23 vision.
+Sappi's Thrive vision (and associated strategy, performance, and sustainability) is highly dependent on technology and Information.